ccp5UK/dl-poly/documentation/source/UserManual/DPD/thermostats.rst

 external (body) forces etc.

-The combination of the DPD thermostat with the standard molecular dynamics type Velocity Verlet algorithm is the simplest and least time-consuming DPD based thermostatting algorithm available in DL_POLY_5.
+The combination of the DPD thermostat with the standard molecular dynamics type Velocity Verlet algorithm is the simplest and least time-consuming DPD-based thermostatting algorithm available in DL_POLY_5.
 The drag force does, however, depend upon particle velocities and is therefore only approximated using the mid-step values.
 This can produce a system temperature that is higher than that specified by the user and would require a small time step :math:`\Delta t` to reduce the offset to a tolerable level.